 Named pipes are treated identically to any other file in the AIX file system from the perspective of access control.
-Therefore both AIXC and NFSv4 policies are supported by named pipes.
+Therefore permission bits and extended permissions can be used.
 For this reason named pipes are listed as file system objects (although they are used for interprocess communication).
-Note that named pipes follow the rules for IPC objects, if no ACLs are used (which probably is the normal case they are used).
+Note that named pipes follow the rules for IPC objects, if no extended permissions are used (which probably is the normal case they are used).